ParthJedi/react-rtk-assignment/README.md

 - Create and remove action lists.
 - Create, update and remove action cards within a list.

 The action list provides a button at it's bottom to add more cards.
-These cards, that are contained within a list can be rearranged by simple drag and drop.
+These cards, that are contained within a list, can be rearranged by simple drag and drop.

 An action card within a list provides three functionalies: